grype/Ethel/README.md

   files: (GHRestClient methods collect: [ :each | (each selector asString , '.st') -> each asString ]) asDictionary.
 ```

+And if you installed **Ethel-Tools** package, you'll find additional tools to help you develop and maintain your code.

+#### Tools

+**Browser**.
 Endpoint classes, methods that execute http requests and methods that reference other endpoints are distinguished in the class browser:

 ![Browser](resources/gh-browser.png)

+**Map**.
 When inspecting the client object, you get an overview of the API coverage and which parts of our implementation handle individual endpoints.

 ![Map](resources/gh-map.png)